PhoenixBureau/MagnusMotive/website/README.rst

-Geodesic design and the `Magnus effect`_ let me build aerial swarm robots that can combine in cellular forms (cf. Alexander G. Bell's cellular kites) to make large, permanently-aloft structures, basically flying buildings, to enable mass transport for dealing with climate change, etc.
+Geodesic design and the `Magnus effect`_ let me build aerial swarm robots that can combine in cellular forms (cf. Alexander G. Bell's cellular kites) to make large, permanently aloft structures, basically flying buildings, to enable mass transport for dealing with climate change, etc.
 If the mass-to-surface-area ratio is above a certain limit, the challenge is to keep things down, rather than to get them aloft.
 With intelligent